 Grand hotels in seaside towns are one of the joys of life.
 If they have been cared for properly, they speak to me of comfort, salt air, invigorating breezes and long, lazy days in the sunshine.
 They are living symbols of a healthy civilisation.
-And so it is in the elegant seaside town of San Remo, there is really only one hotel in which persons of taste and refinement will wish to stay – The Royal.
+And so it is in the elegant seaside town of San Remo.
+Here there is exactly the sort of hotel in which persons of taste and refinement will wish to stay – The Royal.
 Opened in 1872, and still owned by the Bertolini family, its 126 rooms have welcomed many of the great and the good over the years.
-Since my last visit, when I was rather younger than I am now, the railway line – which used to separate The Royal from the sea – has been moved inland.
+Since my first visit, when I was considerably younger than I am now, the railway line – which used to separate The Royal from the sea – has been moved inland.
 This means that the hotel’s 16,000 square metres of gardens are now undisturbed by the sound of rattling carriages – which is as it should be for a famous palace hotel.

-When I strode into the main entrance, I was struck again by the pleasing sense of spaciousness.
+Every time I stride into the main entrance, I am struck again by the pleasing sense of spaciousness.
 It derives, I think, from the public rooms, which are large and plentiful.
 Underfoot, they have Persian rugs upon wood-block floors.
 Modern furniture stands easily besides ancient oil paintings and columns of polished granite.
-There was no doubt in my mind that this was a grand hotel.
-And this was before I had seen the swish spa downstairs and the large, heated, sea-water swimming pool outside.
+There can be no doubt that this is a grand hotel.
+Downstairs is a swish spa and outside is a large, heated, sea-water swimming pool.

-Room 530 was on the fifth floor and was a “Deluxe Sea View Junior Suite” (460€-742€ a night, bed and breakfast for two, according to season), which is the level of accommodation I would recommend at The Royal.
+Room 531 was on the fifth floor and was a “Deluxe Sea View Junior Suite” (460€-742€ a night, bed and breakfast for two, according to season), which is the level of accommodation I would recommend at The Royal.
 This was a bright and airy apartment, decorated in tones of sea-blue.
 It was also, as I like, pristine and effectively air-conditioned.
 The hallway contained fitted wardrobes (with a private safe) and doors to the bathroom and the bed-sitting room.
-The former contained one wash basin, a tub of decent size, a separate shower, a loo, a bidet and the largest shaving mirror I have yet encountered.
+The former contained one wash basin, a tub of decent size, a separate shower (with a sliding door), a loo and a bidet.
 The latter was large enough for two wooden armchairs, a sofa and a writing desk, as well as the substantial bed.

 Eating at The Royal is done at the Corallina Restaurant (by the pool), in the à la carte Il Giardino Restaurant (in the garden), or in the dining room called Fiori di Murano.
 I dined at Il Giardino.
 Here I sat on the terrace in a white metal armchair, well-added with cushions, looking out through the palm trees to the sea.

-Lots of my fellow guests chose to have breakfast outside, but I have to be so careful to avoid the direct rays of the sun, that I confined my breaking of the fast to the Fiori di Murano dining room, where I enjoyed the careful attentions of the waiter Amir.
-To my table were brought pots of coffee and buckets of ice cubes, and from the buffet I secured Corn Flakes, slices of tart (strawberry or apple), ample supplies of brown bread and butter with marmalade from our old friends, Wilkin & Sons of Tiptree, bowls of pineapple and plates of bacon.
+Lots of my fellow guests chose to have breakfast outside, but I have to be careful to avoid the direct rays of the sun, so I confined my breaking of the fast to the Fiori di Murano dining room, where I enjoyed the careful attentions of the waiter Amir.
+To my table were brought pots of coffee and buckets of ice cubes, and from the buffet I secured Corn Flakes, slices of tart (strawberry and apple), ample supplies of brown bread and butter with marmalade from our old friends, Wilkin & Sons of Tiptree, bowls of pineapple and plates of bacon and tomato.
 All of these were very good, but I was most taken with the glasses of apple juice – made before my eyes by a young lady at her own ‘juice station’.
 Delicious.